 Our Easy Shortcrust Pastry (called pâte brisée in French) can be utilized for so many different dishes, from sweet to savory!
 Did we mention it’s ultra-easy?
-It is, in less than 10 minutes your pastry dough will be chilling in the fridge.
-And you make it in your food processor!!
+It is!
+In less than 10 minutes your pastry dough will be chilling in the fridge, plus you make it in the food processor!!

 Anyone can make a great tender flaky pastry crust, and our recipe makes it possible!

 What Is the Difference Between Shortcrust Pastry and Pie Crust?

 Shortcrust has no leavening agents (baking soda, baking powder etc.) so it does not puff while baking.
 Shortcrust dough’s are very rich and tender.

 We use a food processor to keep handling to a minimum.

 Measure correctly: I know I’ve said it before, use a scale to measure your ingredients.
 Cups will vary and depending on how the flour is scooped, scraped or leveled you’ll never have an exact measurement.
 Buy a scale and measure in grams.
 Makes a 100% difference in everything you bake!

 Keep Your Ingredients Cold